The Curse of La Llorona brings the iconic Latin American legend to terrifying life in an original horror film.

 For the young filmmaker at the helm, it was beyond a dream come true.
 “I feel incredibly lucky and grateful to be making my first film with this team guiding the project,” Chaves attests.
 “And I had a dream cast to bring it to life, led by the phenomenal Linda, Raymond and Patricia.
 Their performances are what make this movie so harrowing and scary.”

-To honor the beliefs and traditions that inspired the film – and in the spirit of not taking any chances – before cameras rolled, the filmmakers brought in a priest and a curandero to kick off production with some spiritual protection of their own.
+To honour the beliefs and traditions that inspired the film – and in the spirit of not taking any chances – before cameras rolled, the filmmakers brought in a priest and a curandero to kick off production with some spiritual protection of their own.

 Following the priest’s blessing, the curandero performed a limpia cleansing ceremony, using the smoke from burning sage to remove negative energy from the set and everyone in it.
 “It was my first limpia,” Chaves reveals, “and it turned out to be quite humbling.
 All of us felt great power in it.
 It became this profoundly meditative moment that affected everyone on set.”

-For Michael Chaves The Curse of La Llorona was an opportunity for the first-time feature director to make the kinds of movies he grew up with and still loves.
+For Michael Chaves, The Curse of La Llorona was an opportunity for the first-time feature director to make the kinds of movies he grew up with and still loves.
 “When you watch a horror movie, it activates this fight or flight instinct,” he reflects.
 “Everyone is on high alert, but you have this moment of tension that just stretches on and on.
 And it doesn’t always pay off…until you let your guard down.
 Then it just swoops in with ruthless, relentless scares.

 “That’s what I want the audience to experience – to be on the edge of your seat the whole time and then walk out of the movie smiling and exhilarated.
 That’s why we go to these movies, and that’s also what makes them so fun.”